Gamma120/minimal-web-scraper/docs/source/tutorials/minimal_web_scraper.rst

 Objectif
 --------

-This example project scrape informations from this website: https://books.toscrape.com/.
+This example project scrapes informations from this website: https://books.toscrape.com/.
-We want to collect the name of the products on that site, their price and availablity to display them in a table.
+We want to collect the name of the products on that site, their price and availability to display them in a table.

 The project name for this example is ``my_first_scraper``, feel free to replace this by your own project name.

 .. note::

-    This tutorial will no explains how to use BeautifulSoup, see `BeautifulSoup documentation <https://beautiful-soup-4.readthedocs.io/en/latest/#making-the-soup>`_.
+    This tutorial will not explain how to use BeautifulSoup, see `BeautifulSoup documentation <https://beautiful-soup-4.readthedocs.io/en/latest/#making-the-soup>`_.

 Parsers
 -------

-The file ``parsers_example.py`` host the code of our parsers.
+The file ``parsers_example.py`` hosts the code of our parsers.

-The purpose of this function is to grab the informations we want from the page and pack it in a dictionnary we can easly manipulate.
+The purpose of this function is to grab the informations we want from the page and to pack it in a dictionary we can easily manipulate.

-This is the minimal requiered in a parser from the library.
+This is the minimal required in a parser from the library.

 .. code-block:: python